halkyard/lh/turtle-objects.md

 ---
 title: Turtle
+description: Everything in Python is an object
 ---
+# Turtle
-# Everything in Python is an object
+Everything in Python is an object